 This course is designed to give students a better idea of a wide spectrum of the possibilities of contemporary drawing.
-Assignments will be geared toward expanding the student’s notions of drawing, both technically and conceptually.
-Traditional approaches like still life and life drawing will be de-emphasized in order to find other sources for making work that are more self directed.
+What are artists doing with drawing today?
+Projects are geared towards expanding students’ notions of drawing, both technically and conceptually.
+Traditional and technique-driven approaches will be de-emphasized in order to find other sources for making work that are more self-directed.
 There will be assignments to create layered images using transparencies, and large-scale drawing.
 We will also engage in experiments with seriality and paper manipulation.
 Slide presentations and discussions will show students how other artists use drawing in challenging formats.

 These are things you should have:

-Sketchbook.
-At least 11 x 14 inches but if transport convenience is a factor you could go with the 9 x 12 in.
+Sketchbook: At least 11 x 14 inches but if transport convenience is a factor, you could go with the 9 x 12 inch

-Wet media: Canson has a 15 sheet watercolour pad in this dimension and Arches has a 20 sheet watercolour blocks in 14” x 20 and 18 x 24 in both cold and hot press (cold press is textured, hot press is smooth).
+Wet media: Canson has a 15-sheet watercolour pad in this dimension and Arches has 20-sheet watercolour blocks in 14 x 20 and 18 x 24 in both cold and hot press (cold press is textured, hot press is smooth)

 A variety of inks, brushes and nibs